George S. Boutwell: Impeachment of Andrew Johnson

 Boutwell opposed the Reconstruction policies of President Andrew Johnson from the first weeks of his administration.
-Arguing that any remaking of the former Confederate governments must begin with steps to open the electorate to blacks as well as whites, he warned that black rights and loyal Unionists' safety could be protected in no other way.
+Arguing that any remaking of the former Confederate governments must begin with steps to open the electorate to Blacks as well as whites, he warned that Black rights and loyal Unionists' safety could be protected in no other way.
 In time, he turned into one of the most militant advocates of Johnson's impeachment, and by far the most respected of them.
-Unlike his colleagues, a hostile observer wrote, he brought to the cause "the advantage of a cultivated mind, an extensive reading and a scholarly acquaintance with all of history that could be mustered into such a service."
+Unlike his colleagues, a hostile observer wrote, he brought to the cause "the advantage of a cultivated mind, an extensive reading and a scholarly acquaintance with all of history that could be mustered into such a service".

-As part of the House Committee on the Judiciary, he supported impeaching Johnson in the first impeachment inquiry against Andrew Johnson.
-This stance approved by the committee on January 25, 1867.
+Serving on the House Committee on the Judiciary, he supported impeaching Johnson in the first impeachment inquiry against Andrew Johnson, a position the committee endorsed on January 25, 1867.
 In December 1867, he made the case to the full House for impeaching the president without charging him with having committed actual crimes – contending, in effect, that impeachment was a political, and not just a judicial process.
-(He did not expect impeachment to pass and did not foresee the Senate convicting Johnson; what he hoped for, instead, was a statement on the House's part that the president had committed high crimes and misdemeanors, in effect a resolution of censure).
+He did not expect impeachment to pass and did not foresee the Senate convicting Johnson; rather he hoped for a statement from the House that the president had committed high crimes and misdemeanors, in effect a resolution of censure).
 The House overwhelmingly voted against impeachment.